-Browse through the status and trend of human footprint in Alberta at the provincial scale, and broken down by administrative and ecological units.
+Browse through the status and trend of human footprint in Alberta (circa 2019) at the provincial scale, and broken down by administrative and ecological units.

 We transform natural landscapes for a variety of purposes—to grow food, to extract timber and fossil fuels, to make way for new housing developments, or to build road and rail systems to transport people and goods.
 The extent of human land use in any given area is collectively defined as human footprint.[1,2] Measuring human footprint information is increasingly being used as a land-use planning tool to monitor the status and change of landscapes.